Canon 80D vs Sony RX100 V

-Both the 80D and the RX100 V are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the RX100 V followed on from the Sony RX100 IV.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 80D better than the Sony RX100 V or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.